ZeroTwoData/Amaterasu-Site/README.md

 Please provide any comments/suggestions so as to improve this site!
 Thank you 😉!

 P.S.
 The website is hosted by Github pages (in other words you can view the website clicking on the link "github-pages" under the header "Environments" on the right hand side of the screen).

+### SOME IMAGES DO NOT APPEAR SO CLONE THE REPOSITORY TO VIEW THE COMPLETE PAGE!